-3Qs: Patients' access to doctors' notes examinedNovember 20th, 2012 by Lauren Dibble in Health /
+3Qs: Patients' access to doctors' notes examinedNovember 20, 2012 by Lauren Dibble in Medicine & Health / Health

 In a pilot study called OpenNotes, more than 100 primary-care physicians volunteered to invite more than 20,000 patients to review their doctors' notes following an office visit to determine the effects of facilitating that access.
 The results of the study, published in the Annals of Internal Medicine in October, found that a majority of patients felt more in control of their care, adhered to medication prescriptions and wanted the program to continue.

 We asked Michael Meltsner, the George J. and Kathleen Waters Matthews Distinguished University Professor in Northeastern's School of Law, who participated in the study and wrote an accompanying editorial, to discuss the study and issues of transparency around patients' medical records.